 Intro to Scheduling Software

 If you own a salon, you have an appointments calendar to manage.
 And it’s not as easy as just slotting things in the calendar.
 Keeping your appointments schedule full—and running smoothly—requires consistent attention and management.
-Luckily, there are a number of tools and scheduling strategies that can make management easier.
-In this guide, we walk through what those are and provide a playbook for keeping your schedule booked (and the sales flowing in).
+Luckily, there are several tools and scheduling strategies that can make management easier.
+Here is a rundown of what those are, along with a playbook for keeping your schedule booked (and the sales flowing in).

 Why online scheduling software makes sense